Complete Healthcare Guide

 • Wellcome Mental Health Programme: £120M for global mental health

-• Big Lottery Mental Health: £67M for community interventions
+• National Lottery Mental Health: £67M for community interventions

-Digital health represents the fastest-growing segment of healthcare funding, with particular emphasis on AI applications, remote monitoring, and digital therapeutics.
+Digital health represents the fastest-growing segment, with emphasis on AI applications, remote monitoring, and digital therapeutics:

 • AI for Health Research: £89M for artificial intelligence applications